 Given that, the radar protection criteria traditionally established within ITU-R are based on the penalties incurred to maintain the target-return signal-to-noise ratio in the presence of the interference, requiring that the target-return power be raised in proportion to the increase of noise power from N to I + N. That can only be done by accepting shorter maximum ranges on given targets, sacrificing observation of small targets, or modifying the radar to give it a higher transmitter power or power-aperture product.
 (In modern radars, receiving-system noise is usually already near an irreducible minimum and nearly optimum signal processing is becoming commonplace.)

 These penalties vary depending on the radar’s function and the nature of its targets.
 For most radars, an increase in the effective noise level of about 1 dB would inflict the maximum tolerable degradation on performance.
-In the case of a discrete target having a given average or median radar cross section (RCS), that increase would reduce the detection range by about 6% regardless of any RCS fluctuation characteristics that target might have.
+In the case of a discrete target having a given average or median RCS, that increase would reduce the detection range by about 6% regardless of any RCS fluctuation characteristics that target might have.
 This effect results from the fact that the achievable free-space range is proportional to the 4th root of the resultant signal-to-noise power ratio (SNR), from the most familiar form of the radar range equation.
 A 1 dB increase of effective noise power is a factor of 1.26 in power, so it would, if uncompensated, require the free-space range from a given discrete target to be reduced by a factor of 1/(1.261/4), or 1/1.06; i.e. a range capability reduction of about 6%.
 In the range equation, the SNR is also directly proportional to transmitter power, to power-aperture product (for a surveillance radar), and to target radar cross section.
 Alternatively, therefore, the 1 dB increase of effective noise power could be compensated by forgoing detection of targets except those having an average radar cross section 1.26 times as large as the minimum-size target that could be detected in the interference-free regime or by increasing the radar transmitter power or its power-aperture product by 26%.
 Any of these alternatives is at the limit of acceptability in most radar missions, and the system modifications would be costly, impractical, or impossible, especially in mobile radars.
 For discrete targets, those performance penalties hold for any given probability of detection and false-alarm rate and any target fluctuation characteristics.